pradyuprasad/Calibrate_Debate/README.md

 ## Summary
 In a series of 19 structured debates between 10 state-of-the-art language models, we discovered a concerning pattern: language models became more confident precisely when expert judges disagreed most about who won.
 Not only that, but higher confidence actually predicted worse performance - models with moderate confidence (51-75%) won 53.6% of their debates, while highly confident models (76-100%) won only 40%.

-The most striking finding was a positive correlation (r=0.43) between topic contentiousness (measured by judge disagreement) and model confidence.
+There was a positive correlation (r=0.43) between topic contentiousness (measured by judge disagreement) and model confidence.
 In other words, the more the judges disagreed about who won a debate, the more confident the debating models became.
 This suggests a fundamental flaw in how these models assess their own reasoning capabilities.

 We also found that in every single debate (100%), both opposing models maintained confidence levels above 50% - a logical impossibility since they can't both be more likely than not to win.
 In 10.5% of debates, this mutual overconfidence was even more extreme, with both sides expressing confidence levels above 75%.